 Is BPMN low-code?

-BPMN itself isn’t low-code – it’s actually just a way to draw out business processes, like creating a map of how work flows.
-While BPMN diagrams can be used in both low-code and traditional development, they’re really just the blueprint.
-Think of BPMN as the architect’s drawing, while low-code platforms are like modern building blocks that help you create the actual working solution much faster.
+BPMN itself is not low-code – it’s just a way to sketch out business processes, drawing a picture of how work transmits.
+Although BPMN diagrams are just as applicable in low-code as they are in traditional development, they’re simply the design.
+Get exposed to BPMN, it’s like the architects’ drawing, and low-code platforms are the modern building blocks that allow you to build the working solution so much quicker.

 What is the difference between low-code and software development?